-Thank you very much to everyone who has contributed their expertise to our civil and political human rights survey so far.
+Thank you very much to everyone who has contributed their expertise to the design of our expert human rights survey or who completed the survey in 2017.
 We are really grateful for your contributions.
-In the future, we aim to refine our methodology and to cover more countries.
-The next round of surveys will be in early 2019.
-If you would like to nominate your country for inclusion, please contact us.
+The next round of surveys will be in early 2019, and we will be covering 19 countries.
+If you would like to nominate your country for inclusion in future years, please contact us.

-If you are invited to contribute information to our civil and political rights metrics, please do!
-This will involve filling in an expert opinion questionnaire on the level of respect for human rights in your country.
+If you are invited to contribute information via our expert survey, please do!
+This will involve filling in an on-line questionnaire on the level of respect for human rights in your country.
 Sharing what you know about human rights violations in your country will help get your information out to a new audience.

 Here’s what others say about why you should contribute: